tlefko/squirrel-bot/README.md

 Hey guys -- I know many of you know me from my Hackintosh stuff but I have recently been expanding into different areas.
 I would love if you guys wanted to take the time to try this out :)

+***Elevate your productivity with our top-tier software solutions!***

+Includes SQ Lines Helper Script, and Short-Bot
+🚀 SQ Bot: The Next-Gen Trading Algorithm! 🚀

+✨ Features:

+Cutting-Edge Predictive Analysis: Using intermarket data, chart patterns, and technicals to ensure optimal trades.
+Precision Risk Management: Aimed at providing the best entry points on any selected timeframe.
+User-Friendly Adjustability: Tailor the bot to your preference – from high volume trading to higher probability entries.
+🚩 Flag System:

+Blue Flag: Optimal take-profit point reached and adjusted.
+Stop-loss set to breakeven.
+Yellow Flag: Stop-loss activated; resetting for the next buy signal.
+Red Flag: Full take-profit achieved; resetting for another buying plot.
+🔧 Adaptive Mechanisms:

+Real-Time Analysis: Every bar is examined individually for dynamic trading decisions.
+Smarter Stop Loss: Reacts to candle close, not just a wick drop.
+Optimized Entry and Take Profit: Ensures profit is maximized and risks are minimized.
+Adaptive Position Sizing: Utilizes compounding for efficient loss recoupment.
+Cloud Execution: No overlap or errors – always accurate and efficient.
+💡 Intelligent Buy Criteria:

+Intermarket Analysis: Using other assets' data to spot perfect entry points for Bitcoin.
+Significant Candles: Advanced logic to detect crucial wicks/bodies for better entries.
+Confirmation: Extra filtering to ensure every signal is robust.
+RSI Filtering: Adjustable to fit both trending and conservative market views.
+Price Comparison: Eliminating risks of overbidding or chasing.
+📊 SQ Bot is meticulously designed for stability in varying market scenarios, be it trending, downtrending, or sideways.
+A combination of smart filtering, risk management, and adaptive strategies ensures consistency

+Choose SQ Bot.
+Choose Smart Trading. 🌟📈🤖

 **Squirrel Strategy Setup Guide for Fully Automated Trading on BingX**

 Introduction: